 Students are admitted to the College of Education and Human Development on either a degree-seeking or non-degree seeking basis.
-High school visitors, visiting students from other institutions, auditors, and post baccalaureate students are considered non-degree seeking.
+High school visitors, visiting students from other institutions, auditors, those pursuing undergraduate certificates only, and post baccalaureate students are considered non-degree seeking.
 Non-degree seeking students will be notified by the Office of Admissions of their status and of the conditions of their enrollment at the time they are accepted.
 All other students are considered degree-seeking.

 Students planning to earn degrees from the College of Education and Human Development should submit an application for admission to the Undergraduate Admissions Office of the University.
 Students must apply for readmission if they do not enroll in classes for two or more years, and they must follow the catalog requirements in place at the time of readmission.

 Students applying with less than 24 credit hours are admitted in good standing with the following: